 I save money on houseplant soil by keeping a big back of plain old garden soil.
 You can usually get a lot more for your money.
 I then grab a bowl and mix in various soil additives to get the right consistency.
 Perlite, sand, and rocks are easy enough to keep on hand.

 For succulents and cacti, I do a mix of perlite, sand, and soil.
-For run-of-the-mill houseplants, I’ll ease back on the sand and maybe grab some peat moss, too.
+For run-of-the-mill houseplants, I’ll ease back on the sand and maybe grab some coco coir, too.
 The goal is to always keep the soil lightweight and well-draining.
 I have very few houseplants that don’t like well-draining soil.

 Perlite and rocks are also great to have on hand when potting up new plants that are prone to root rot.
 Adding a layer of perlite is great in all planters—but especially hanging planters, because it is very lightweight—to help create extra drainage space.
 Rocks do the same, and you can use them as a decorative layer on top of your soil, too.